In this example, you label observations in a scatter plot according to values of a third variable.

 The Plot Area Properties dialog box appears.
 (See Figure 9.15.)

-4. Select name from the Label observations by list.
+Select from the list.

 The label for the selected observation updates, as shown in Figure 9.16.
 If you click subsequent observations, each label displays a storm name.

 You can also set a default label variable that is used for all plots.
 In the data table, right-click a variable heading.
-Select Label from the pop-up menu, as shown in Figure 9.17.
+Select from the pop-up menu, as shown in Figure 9.17.
 The values of the selected variable are displayed when you click observations in a plot (unless that plot overrides the default).